YufenLin/sql_practice/write_data/README.md

 # Write Data

-This directory will store data created from the project.
+This directory will store data created by us.